 You are likely to see breakouts on support and resistance levels, trend lines, channels and pivot points to mention but a few.
 They happen all the time and on all time frames.

-At the end of this session you will be able to know how to identify breakouts , differentiate break outs from fake outs and ofcourse how you can trade breakouts.
+At the end of this session, you will be able to know how to identify breakouts?
+How to differentiate break outs from fake outs? and of course how you can trade breakouts in forex!

 What are Breakouts?

-When you see price hit these levels more often while being rejected and after a while breaks through, that is called a breakout.
+When price hits these levels more often rejected on several attempts and after a while breaks through, that is called a breakout.

 Take a look at the AUDUSD, Daily chart below;